ara818/django-autocompleter/README.md

-django-completer
+django-autocompleter
 ================
-Django completer is redis-backed autocompleter for Django.
+django-autocompleter is a redis-backed autocompleter for Django.
 It provides, fast, seamless autocompletion for Django models with a minimum of effort.

-NOTE: Django autocompleter is undergoing a heavy rewrite.
-Stay tuned for full documentation and examples.